 A fearsome and uncompromising forward whose hard-nosed play defined eras for multiple NRL clubs and the Queensland State of Origin team.

-Michael Crocker played rugby league with a trademark intensity that made him both revered and notorious.
-Emerging in the early 2000s, the lock or second-rower was the embodiment of the game's tough, physical core.
-His career was a tour of the NRL's powerhouses: he won a premiership with the Sydney Roosters in 2002, played in grand finals with the Melbourne Storm during their dominant period, and finished as a veteran leader for the South Sydney Rabbitohs.
-In the arena of State of Origin, he became a mainstay for Queensland, contributing to the early stages of their historic dynasty with his relentless defense and aggressive runs.
-Crocker's style came with a cost—suspensions were part of his story—but his willingness to play through injury and set a brutal standard made him a valued teammate and a formidable opponent for over a decade.
+Michael Crocker won an NRL premiership with the Sydney Roosters in 2002.
+Born in 1980, the lock or second-rower played with trademark intensity.
+He played in grand finals with the Melbourne Storm and finished as a veteran leader for the South Sydney Rabbitohs.
+He became a mainstay for Queensland in State of Origin, contributing to their historic dynasty with relentless defense and aggressive runs.
+Suspensions came with his style, but his willingness to play through injury and set a brutal standard made him a valued teammate and formidable opponent for over a decade.

 1965–1980